Web3 GTM 2026 in one scroll

 Failure mode: paid KOL-only motion.
 KOLs amplify an existing Signal.
 They don't create one.

 Quest platforms (Galxe, Layer3, Zealy, Intract) are the Surface stage for Web3.
-They give you a cheap way to turn Signal into filtered, on-chain action.
+They give you a lower-cost way to turn Signal into filtered, on-chain action.

 But quests have an obvious failure mode: sybil-hunter capture.
 A naive quest campaign attracts 50,000 wallets, of which 48,000 are farmers you'll never see again.